bbauska/ibm-intermediate-web-dev/README.md

 </p>

 Datadog Synthetics tests allow you to proactively monitor your API endpoints and send alerts based on predefined parameters.
-You\'ll be able to break down network timings, allowing you to find the underlying cause of your problems faster.
+You&apos;ll be able to break down network timings, allowing you to find the underlying cause of your problems faster.
 These tests can be integrated directly into your CI pipeline to ensure early problem detection, allowing you to